52North/innovation-prize/README.md

-# 52°North Student Innovation Challenge 2024 - win 2.500 EUR for a succesful PoC!
+# 52°North Student Innovation Challenge 2024 - win 2.500 EUR for a successful PoC!

 The 52°North Student Innovation Prize has a long history of creative concepts developed and implemented by students.
 This year we provide a pre-defined problem statement while allowing students to be creative in the area of solution development.